A Galois correspondence for automorphism groups of structures with the Lascar Property: Introduction

-Finally, we observe that the scope of applicability of our methods is wider than one might expect from a first look, if one is willing to pass from $M$ to $M^{\mrm{eq}}$.
-By this we mean that although $M$ may fail \ref{hyp_intro}(\ref{hyp_2}), adding additional sorts from $M^{\mrm{eq}}$, we might very well make \ref{hyp_intro}(\ref{hyp_2}) true.
-This is most easily seen in the case of $\omega$-categorical structures (where condition \ref{hyp_intro}(\ref{hyp_2}) corresponds {\em exactly} to weak elimination of imaginaries), but this remark is \mbox{meaningful also outside of the $\omega$-categorical context.}
+Finally, we observe that the scope of applicability of our methods is wider than one might expect at first glance, if one is willing to pass from $M$ to $M^{\mathrm{eq}}$.
+By this, we mean that although $M$ may fail \ref{hyp_intro}, adding additional sorts from $M^{\mathrm{eq}}$, we might very well make \ref{hyp_intro} true.
+This is most easily seen in the case of $\omega$-categorical structures (where condition \ref{hyp_intro} corresponds {\em exactly} to weak elimination of imaginaries), but this remark is \mbox{meaningful also outside of the} $\omega$-categorical context.

 Concerning the structure of our paper.
 In Section~\ref{char_stab} we characterize pointwise stabilizers.
 In Section~\ref{sec_reconstruction} we prove Theorem~\ref{main_th}.
 In Section~\ref{section4} we explore when the conditions from \ref{hyp_intro} are satisfied.
 Finally, in Section~\ref{sec_applications} we focus on applications.